qdrant/terraform-provider-qdrant-cloud/README.md

 # Qdrant Cloud Terraform Provider

-This Terraform Provider is currently in Closed Beta.
-To learn more please [Contact Us](https://qdrant.tech/contact-us/).

----

 This is a Terraform provider for Qdrant Cloud, which is the DBaaS solution for Qdrant database, which is a vector similarity search engine with extended functionality.
 The provider allows you to manage your Qdrant Cloud resources using Terraform.

 ## Requirements